avagin/avagin.github.io/how-fast-is-procfs.md

 Ngid:	0
 ```

 Now, how often do users look at these files directly?
-How much time does the
+How much time it takes
-kernel need to encode its internal binary data into text?
-What is an overhead
+for the kernel to encode its internal binary data into text?
+What is the
-of a pseudo-file system?
-How good is this interface for developers of
+overhead of such pseudo file system?
+How good is this interface for developers
-monitoring tools?
+of monitoring tools?
 How much time do these tool need to parse text data?
-How many
+How
-people suffer due to bad performance of this interface in critical situations?
+often do people have problems caused by bad performance of this interface in
+critical situations?
+These are the questions that comes to mind.

-I think it would not be wrong if I say that users usually use tools like ps or
+It would not be incorrect to say that users tend to use tools like ps or top
-top rather than read raw data from procfs.
+rather than inspect raw files from procfs.
 To answer other questions, we need
 to do a few experiments.
 First of all, let’s find out where the kernel spends
 the time to generate these files.

 We need to understand what has to be done to get information about all
 processes.
-For that, we have to read a content of the /proc/ directory, select
+For that, we have to read a content of the /proc/ directory and find
 all directories which names are decimal numbers.
-Then for each such directory,
+For each such directory, we
-we need to open a file, read its content and close it.
+need to open a file, read its content and close it.

-The summary of this is that three system calls have to be executed and one of
+This results in three system calls have to be made, one of them creating a file
-them creates a file descriptor, what requires allocating of kernel internal
+descriptor, an operation that requires the kernel to allocate some internal
 objects.
-The open() and close() system calls don’t give us any information, so
+The open() and close() system calls don’t provide us with any
-we can say that the spent time for them is overhead from this interface.
+information, so we can say that the time spent calling those is the overhead
+from this interface.

-The first experiment is to open() and close() a file for each process without reading its content.
+Here is the first experiment: call open() and close() for each process, without
+reading file’s content.
+In here we open and close every /proc/*/stat file:

 ```
 $ time ./task_proc_all --noread stat